Daryl Porter Jr. (American football): Buffalo Bills

 On May 9, 2025, Porter signed with the Buffalo Bills as an undrafted free agent after going unselected in the 2025 NFL draft.
 He was waived by the Bills on July 28.

 Pittsburgh Steelers

 On August 5, 2025, Porter Jr. signed with the Pittsburgh Steelers.
 He was waived on August 25, and re-signed to the practice squad.
+Porter made his NFL debut on December 21 against the Detroit Lions.
+He was released by the Steelers on December 29.

+Buffalo Bills (second stint)

+On January 7, 2026, Porter was signed to the Buffalo Bills' practice squad.
+On January 19, he signed a reserve/futures contract with Buffalo.
+Porter was waived by the Bills on June 1.

+Pittsburgh Steelers (second stint)

+Om June 11, 2026, Porter signed with the Pittsburgh Steelers on a one-year contract.
+On August 28, he was waived.

 Personal life

 Porter's father is former Boston College and Buffalo Bills safety Daryl Porter.
-Additionally, Porter is a former classmate of current Denver Bronco Patrick Surtain Jr. and current Los Angeles Charger Oronde Gadsden II.
+Additionally, Porter is a former high school classmate of current Denver Bronco Patrick Surtain II and current Los Angeles Charger Oronde Gadsden II.